MEDICARE VOCABULARY LIST

 A program operated by the Social Security Administration that offers help with prescription drug costs for you when you meet the income and asset requirements.

-Appointments are available at no charge or obligation to enroll, simply complete the contact form on the right to request a virtual, in-person or telephone appointment or give us a call at (800) 452-6826.
+Appointments are available at no charge or obligation to enroll, click the link below to request a virtual, in-person or telephone appointment or give us a call at (800) 452-6826.